nicolamarchiotto/blog/content/_index.md

 I am Nicola Marchiotto, a Robotic and Software Engineer.
 This is a website I developed to easily share my portfolio and to keep track of my hobbies.

 <br>
 Computer Science is what I am good at and it is part of my daily routine.
-Electronics and Mechanics are my weak points, but on which I am plannig to get better at with my home projects.
+Electronics and Mechanics are my weak points, but on which I am plannig to get better at in my free time.
 I am an amateur soccer player and an occasional reader who takes an eternity to finish a book.